MicrosoftDocs/customer-insights/ci-docs/incremental-refresh-data-sources.md

 ## Run a one-time full refresh for Azure Data Lake data sources

 After configuring an incremental refresh for Azure Data Lake data sources, there are times when data needs to be processed with a full refresh.
-The specified full data folder contains the full data to process.
-If you want to use the full data for backfilling, you might want to retain the latest incremental files.
+The  full data folder set up for the incremental refresh must contain the location of the full data.

 1. When editing the data source, navigate to the **Select Entities** pane and edit the entity you want to refresh.